 A full tuition refund will be applied to the student’s account for all courses for which the student is actively enrolled at the time of military activation.
 The student will be eligible for any financial aid stipends received above the cost of tuition/fees/books for the current trimester of enrollment.

-A full list of policies can be found in the Student Handbook (pdf).
+A full list of policies can be found in the University Student Handbook.